Sutro

 Signed: No

-Any story dealing with Marker 85 yields a rough and rocky one.
-In 2009, our conquering of Lyon County was felled quickly upon discovering that this marker had gone missing, or rather had been missing for approximately ten years!
-Days later we dove deep into investigating this case and received an email a few days later from fellow marker hunter "Air Force Dave S," who had shot down my hunch of the marker being relocated to the privately-owned Sutro Tunnel.
-The Storey County Historical Society arranges a tour only once a year to the Tunnel during the month of June and if the marker was removed from US 50 we had hopes that officials might have moved it up here in a haste.
+Well, days later after disappointment we dove deep into investigating this case and received an email a few days later from fellow marker hunter "Air Force Dave S," who had shot down my hunch of the marker having been relocated to the privately-owned Sutro Tunnel.
+At the time, we learned that the Storey County Historical Society arranges a tour just once a year during the month of June.
+We thought that if the marker was removed from US 50 we had hopes that officials might have moved it up here in a haste.
 Dave replied to the owner of the Sutro Tunnel Co. and the owner solidly stated that the marker was not at the Sutro Property and continued with some valuable information.
-In Dave's email interview, the owner states:
+In Dave's email interview, the owner stated:

 "...
 Several years ago, the Boy Scout Troop in Dayton restored the marker and the sign at that same turnout.